Supermaps on generalised theories

 We use this question to illustrate the value of formal logical and categorical methods for studying indefinite causal order in general physical theories, and to motivate a general structural characterisation theorem for categorical supermaps on theories with CJ-isomorphisms.
-First, we show that the CJ-based definition of supermaps on Boxworld recovers the NSWSE principle via mostly type-theoretic reasoning using the BV-structure of higher-order classical theory \cite{SimmonsKissinger2022, simmons_completelogic}.
-Second, we consider whether general categorical supermaps can reproduce the NSWSE Boxworld tensors.
-This motivates a broader, more structural question: under what conditions can categorical supermaps be characterised via a CJ-isomorphism?
-Addressing it leads to our third result: an adaptation of the Yoneda Lemma to categorical supermaps.
+First, we show that the CJ-based definition of supermaps on Boxworld returns a physically well-motivated weakening of the NSWSE principle via mostly type-theoretic reasoning using the BV-structure of higher-order classical theory \cite{SimmonsKissinger2022, simmons_completelogic}.
+Then, we consider a broader, more structural question: under what conditions can categorical supermaps be characterised via a CJ-isomorphism?
+Addressing it leads to n adaptation of the Yoneda Lemma to categorical supermaps, which in turn demonstrates that categorical supermaps on Boxworld satisfy the same relaxation of the NSWSE principle.

 The Yoneda Lemma of category theory is indeed the result offering such a concrete representation \cite{maclane1998categories}.
 In technical language, this fundamental lemma states that natural transformations between representable presheaves on a category correspond to morphisms in the category.
 Concretely, it means that when a family of functions on processes commutes with pre-composition, it can be represented by post-composition with a process.
 At first glance, categorical supermaps do not seem to support such a representation theorem: defining supermaps on the category of unitary channels provides a counterexample \cite{wilson_polycategories}.
 However, we find that while there cannot be a Yoneda Lemma for categorical supermaps on arbitrary monoidal categories, there is one for categorical supermaps on physical theories with a Choi isomorphism.
 More precisely, by modelling general theories as a relaxation of categorical probabilistic theories \cite{gogioso_cpt}, we establish the following main theorem: